SXA Storefront includes a number of renderings that you can use together to build a catalog on your storefront.

 The Sort by field lists the sort criteria in the Selected field, with an ascending (Asc) option and a descending (Desc) option for each.

 This gives the following result on the live storefront:

 Product List Pager

 You can use the Product List Pager rendering on category and search pages.
 It allows the customer to navigate through the product list.
 The current page is highlighted in the Product List Pager rendering.
-The customer can click a page number or they can click the Next or Previous button to navigate between pages.
+The customer can click a page number or they can click Next or Previous to navigate between pages.

 In the SXA Storefront, this rendering appears twice on each category and search page – above and below the Product List rendering.

 You can use the Product Price rendering to display the product price.
 If the product is on sale, the discounted price is displayed, and the original price is displayed in strikethrough font.